 Unique Features of Mailplane

-- Manages all your Gmail, Calendar, Contacts, and Google Inbox accounts, no longer cluttering up your browser window.
+- Manages all your Gmail, Calendar and Contacts accounts, no longer cluttering up your browser window.

 - Supports various third-party integrations for composing and exporting messages and attachments.
 See the comprehensive third-party list here.